 - 100 ml finely chopped fresh dill

 - 3 tbsp lemon juice, fresh

 - 5 tbsp rapeseed oil sea salt

-- Peel the turnip, slice in 0,5 cm thick slices, then julienne the slices.
+- Peel the turnip, slice it into 0,5 cm thick slices, then julienne the slices.

 - Toss the steamed turnip in the dressing and serve immediately.

-- The turnip taste great cold the day after as well since it’s had time to marinate in the dressing.
+- The turnip tastes great cold the day after as well since it’s had time to marinate in the dressing.